-To comply with the requirements of the National Bank of Ukraine, in 2009, the Bank obtained a guarantee issued by the Parent.
-The guarantee was recognized by the Bank in the amount of UAH 1,632,338 thousand based on the guarantee agreement dated 23 December 2009 entered into with OTP Bank Plc.
+To comply with the requirements of the National Bank of Ukraine, in 2009, the Group obtained a guarantee issued by the Parent.
+The guarantee was recognized by the Group in the amount of UAH 1,632,338 thousand based on the guarantee agreement dated 23 December 2009 entered into with OTP Bank Plc.

-Notes to the Separate Financial Statements for the Year Ended 31 December 2024 (Continued) (In Ukrainian Hryvnias and in thousands)
+Notes to the Consolidated Financial Statements for the Year Ended 31 December 2024 (Continued) (In Ukrainian Hryvnias and in thousands)

-18. Share capital, share premium, and other additional capital (continued)
+17. Share capital, share premium, and other additional capital (continued)

-In 2010, the guarantee agreement was cancelled and OTP Bank Plc. paid the amount of USD 155,255 thousand to reimburse for it, which was accounted for in capital in the amount of UAH 1,236,294 thousand.
+In 2010, the guarantee agreement was cancelled and OTP Bank Plc. paid the amount of USD 155,255 thousand to reimburse for it, which was accounted for in other additional capital in the amount of UAH 1,236,294 thousand.

-During years 2024 and 2023 the Bank paid no dividends to its shareholder.
+During years 2024 and 2023 the Group did not pay dividends to the shareholder.

-19. Contingencies and contractual commitments
+18. Contingencies and contractual commitments

-In the normal course of business, the Bank is a party to financial instruments with off-balance sheet risks in order to meet the needs of its customers.
-These instruments, involving varying degrees of credit risk, are not reflected in the separate statement of financial position.
+In the normal course of business, the Group is a party to financial instruments with off-balance sheet risks in order to meet the needs of its customers.
+These instruments, involving varying degrees of credit risk, are not reflected in the consolidated statement of financial position.

-The Bank's maximum exposure to credit loss under contingent liabilities and commitments to extend credit, in the event of non-performance by the other party where all counterclaims, collateral, or security are impaired, is represented by the contractual amounts of those instruments.
+The Group's maximum exposure to credit loss under contingent liabilities and commitments to extend credit, in the event of non-performance by the other party where all counterclaims, collateral, or security are impaired, is represented by the contractual amounts of those instruments.

-The Bank uses the same credit control and management policies in undertaking off-balance sheet commitments as it does for on-balance operations.
+The Group uses the same credit control and management policies in undertaking off-balance sheet commitments as it does for on-balance operations.